aykhanko/FLASK-API-BookVerseAPI-DB-PostgreSQL/README.md

 https://github.com/aykhanko/FLASK-API-BookVerseAPI-DB-PostgreSQL.git
 cd FLASK-API-BookVerseAPI-DB-PostgreSQL
 ```
-### 2. Create a .env file
+### Your .env file

-Create a .env file in the project root and fill in the following values:
+Your .env file in the project root and fill in the following values:

 ```bash
 FLASK_APP=main